Rarely, a user writes in with a question about the issue of academic honesty and the existence of Rewordify.com. Here's my response.

 Creator of Rewordify.com

-First, I want to tell you that I understand how you feel.
-I was a high school English teacher for eight years and I still work in a semi-administrative role in a large public high school.
+I was a high school English teacher for eight years, and I still work in a semi-administrative role in a large public high school.
 I had more than one meeting with a parent over plagiarized work that was submitted to me.

-Based on my experience, I believe that it's very unlikely that "reworded" text will be good enough to get past an English teacher.
-Rewordify.com is basically a pretty dumb computer program that tries to replace words, but it cannot read or understand.
-The output is usually full of somewhat awkward wording and lots of other little subtle errors that should raise red flags with you.
+Based on my experience, I believe it's unlikely that "reworded" text will be good enough to get past a teacher.
+Rewordify.com is a mindless computer program that tries to replace words, but it cannot read or understand.
+The output often contains unexpected, obviously-wrong wording that should raise red flags with you.

-Rewordify.com is used in over 100 countries by millions of people.
+Rewordify.com is used all over the world by millions of people.
 I have received hundreds and hundreds of emails from tremendously grateful teachers and educators because of how the site gives their students a new way to read, understand, and learn.
-I understand and validate your concern that students might misuse the site for dishonest purposes.
-But, I believe that the good the site does far, far outweighs this downside.
+Could an unscrupulous student be tempted to steal text, reword it, and turn it in?
+Maybe.
+For the above reasons, I don't believe it will pay off for the student.